aforren1/mental-rotation-obstacle/README.md

 Production test: `npm run build && netlify dev`

+## Order of events

+1. Practice (no rotation-- just random flipped/not practice until 4 consecutive correct)
+2. Real deal (read from trial table)

 ## Notes

 - Keep obstacle on the screen-- flash the letter of interest